 Something as simple as going out for a nice long walk can give you time to clear your head and have the same effect as going to the gym would have.
-Exercise overall can have a very positive effect on the brain, the mind and can help relieve some of the symptoms of depression and anxiety.
+Exercise overall can have a very positive effect on the brain.
 Keep up a good level of physical activity after your early years to help keep you stress-free and to help improve your mental health!

 #2 Improved Sleep

 This can sometimes depend on the individual and the type/intensity of exercise.
 Some people if they chose to perform intense exercise late at night, then try and sleep, they feel themselves just lying there struggling to zone out.
 Due to the fact they have just pushed their bodies to the absolute limit, which highly raises your heart rate, core temperature and can release a huge hit of adrenaline.
 So, no wonder some individuals struggle to sleep.
 If you find this is the case for you, then perhaps try a vigorous workout earlier on in the day instead of late at night.
 Then by the time you’re ready to hit the hay, your adrenaline levels are normal, core temperature is back down and your heart rate is pumping at a calm rate.